 burned-in timecode (BITC) – on-screen timecode information that is burned into a video and visible so that humans can read it.
 Abbreviated as BITC and pronounced “bit-see.”
 Sometimes called visible time code or burnt-in timecode.

-bus – (1) A channel used to send analog or digitalaudio signals within a device or between devices.
-A bus takes the input from one or more sources and distributes the sum of those inputs to one or more destinations.
+bus – (1) A channel used to send analog or digital audio signals within a device or between devices.
+A bus takes the input from one or more sources and distributes them to one or more destinations, such as a group, submix, effects send, stereo mix, monitor, group fader, multitrack recorder, or the master fader.
 (2) A wire that carries signals from one place to another.
 (3) A group of tracks routed to a channel (bus) as a submix for processing.
 (4) To send a signal or group of signals to a channel within a device or between devices.
 Also spelled as the less-preferred buss.

 bus bar – a long rod made of copper or other conducting metal for grounding multiple devices to a single point, typically used in mixers and consoles to provide a good ground source.